10 Ways to Fix Windows 10 File Explorer Won’t Open

 4. To run Check Disk Utility, go to “Windows Explorer” and right-click the drive you want to run.

-5. Then choose “properties” and select “tools.”
+5. Then choose “properties” and select “tools.”tools

 6. Within “Error checking,” select “Check button.”